onlyjazz/flask-docs/docs/apiflows.md

 Each CSV file contains EDC Event-CRF data (Event is often called a Visit in an EDC)

 #### /edc/study/extract-study-data-at-crf-level
-This API extracts EDC data at CRF level and returns the data as a json object.
+This API extracts EDC data at the CRF level and returns the data as a json object.

 This API returns only CRFs with data.